 2 Pre-tender negotiations are not allowed and any requests that could be considered a negotiation will be rejected.

 3 Potential Suppliers are responsible for ensuring that they understand the tender process.
-If any information is unclear or if a Potential Supplier considers that insufficient information has been provided, or there appears to be a technical error you must raise an enquiry via the Department for Educations e-tendering portal (Jaggaer) The deadline for raising an enquiry is 1200 midday local time (UK) 10/05/2024.
+If any information is unclear or if a Potential Supplier considers that insufficient information has been provided, or there appears to be a technical error you must raise an enquiry via the Department for Education’s e-tendering portal (Jaggaer) The deadline for raising an enquiry is 1200 midday local time (UK) 10/05/2024.
 Please ensure that you have read all documentation thoroughly before submitting an enquiry.

 4 Potential Suppliers are responsible for ensuring that they understand the requirements for this procurement.
-Potential Suppliers can submit clarifications via the Department for Educations e-tendering portal (Jaggaer).
+Potential Suppliers can submit clarifications via the Department for Education’s e-tendering portal (Jaggaer).
 The deadline for raising a clarification is below in the procurement timetable.

 5 Please note that references to the 'Department' throughout these documents mean The Secretary of State for Education acting through their representatives in the Department for Education.